-What makes this gift wrapping idea fora handbag so unique is that is it a breeze to make, yet oh! so chic.
+What makes this gift wrapping idea for a handbag so unique is that it is a breeze to make, yet oh! so chic.
 It is constructed from a file folder, the kind you buy at office supply stores with a center tab.
-Target, WalMart and Home Goods also have some colorful and patterned ones that would look very hip, so let your imagination run wild.
+Target, Walmart and Home Goods also have some colorful and patterned ones that would look very hip, so let your imagination run wild.
 The bottom of the bag is already made for you where the file folder is scored on it’s spine.

 This bag is small, but still perfect for holding a gift card, lipstick, book, or a piece of jewelry.
 The brass-plated chain I used is called #250 Hobby Twist Chain, but any chain sold at a hardware store by the foot will do.
 You can also use an old beaded necklace found at a flea market to coordinate with the color of the file folder or even a strand of old pearls that have a jump ring attached to each end so that you can attach it to the bag.

 Who ever is the receiver of this bag will squeal, Ooh-la-la! with delight.

 - Craft Knife Pencil

 - 1 Small Circle of Velcro (hook & loop)